kuzudb/kuzudb.github.io/docs/blog/factorization.md

 academic venues for theoretical work on DBMSs.

-But let's take a step back and appreciate this theory because it gives an excellent advise to system developers: *factorize your intermediate results if your queries contain many-to-many joins!*
+But let's take a step back and appreciate this theory because it gives an excellent advice to system developers: *factorize your intermediate results if your queries contain many-to-many joins!*
 Recall that GDBMSs most commonly evaluate many-to-many joins.
 So hence my point that GDBMSs should develop factorized query processors.